Eucalyptus siderophloia

-Eucalyptus siderophloia, commonly known as the northern grey ironbark, is a medium-sized to tall ironbark tree that is endemic to south eastern Australia.
+Eucalyptus siderophloia, commonly known as the northern grey ironbark, is a medium-sized to tall ironbark tree that is endemic to eastern Australia.
 It has hard, dark, furrowed bark, lance-shaped to curved adult leaves, flower buds in groups of seven, white flowers and cup-shaped or conical fruit.

 Description

 Eucalyptus siderophloia is a tree that typically grows to a height of 20-45 m and forms a lignotuber.
 It has hard, rough, furrowed grey or black bark on the trunk and branches, sometimes smooth on the thinner branches.
 Young plants and coppice regrowth have egg-shaped to lance-shaped leaves that are paler on the lower surface, 50-120 mm long and 15-48 mm wide.
 Adult leaves are the same shade of green on both sides, lance-shaped to curved, 85-175 mm long and 15-30 mm wide, tapering to a petiole 10-25 mm long.
 The flowers are mostly arranged on the ends of branchlets in groups of seven on a branched peduncle 5-12 mm long, the individual buds on pedicels 2-8 mm long.
 Mature buds are diamond-shaped or spindle-shaped, 5-10 mm long and 3-4 mm wide with a conical operculum.
 Flowering mainly occurs from September to January and the flowers are white.
 The fruit is a woody cup-shaped or conical capsule 3-8 mm long and 4-7 mm wide with the valves near rim level.